 The Province of British Columbia has uploaded a collection of information for potential candidates.

-As of May 29, 2014, Elections BC will oversee the campaign financing and third party advertising rules.
-Local governments will retain responsibility for administering voting and accepting candidate nomination forms.
-For answers to questions about the Local Elections Campaign Financing Act (i.e. election advertising, third party advertising sponsors and campaign financing rules), please contact Elections BC toll free at 1 855 952-0280; or by email at email@example.com .
+Elections BC oversees campaign financing and third party advertising rules.
+Local governments have responsibility for administering voting and accepting candidate nomination forms.
+For answers to questions about the Local Elections Campaign Financing Act (i.e. election advertising, third party advertising sponsors and campaign financing rules), please contact Elections BC toll free at 1-855-952-0280; or by email at firstname.lastname@example.org .
 Elections BC has also developed a Guide to Local Elections Campaign Financing in BC, as well as the Third Party Sponsor Guide to Local Elections in BC.

 Information for Voters